LeeAnnEditor/o365hq/blog/How to detect attacks before they cause damage.md

 ![](https://o365hq.com/images/185.png)

-In the next phase of the attack, we will clearly see the attacker attempting a brute force attack including them guessing Michael's password.
+In the next phase of the attack, we will clearly see the attacker attempting a brute force attack, including them guessing Michael's password.

 ![](https://o365hq.com/images/184.png)

 ![](https://o365hq.com/images/187.png)

-Once Michael's account was compromised.
-We can see the user behaving abnormally.
+Once Michael's account was compromised, we can see the user behaving abnormally.
 With the list of alerts prior to this, we have sufficient evidence to conclude that this user's credentials are now compromised.

 ![](https://o365hq.com/images/188.png)

-As you might see, In this instance the attack was detected by ATA with the help of data provided by a third party SIEM solution which was configured to forward Windows security events to ATA.
+As you might see, in this instance, the attack was detected by ATA with the help of data provided by a third party SIEM solution that was configured to forward Windows security events to ATA.
 The third-party software was already collecting these events, so no additional configuration was required beyond the event forwarding itself.

-All of ATA's detection algorithms are self-learning, allowing it to detect suspicious activities from the first minute its deployed, without the need to configure or tweak rules, baselines, or thresholds;
+All of ATA's detection algorithms are self-learning, allowing it to detect suspicious activities from the first minute it's deployed, without the need to configure or tweak rules, baselines, or thresholds;
-you simply plug It in and off it goes.
+you simply plug it in and off it goes.
 You can also configure ATA to send an event to your SIEM.

-system fdr each suspiciousactivity with a link to the specific event on the attack timeline.

 In summary, ATA uses machine learning in its deterministic and detection engine to establish an understanding of the normal patterns of